propublica/timeline-setter/doc/doc.markdown

 TimelineSetter is a command-line utility to create beautiful standards-compliant timelines from spreadsheets.
 It supports any range of time, from minutes to years, custom descriptions and arbitrary HTML in event cards.
 It creates fluid embeds that will look great in any sized container.

-The project is broken into two parts: a Ruby backend (along with a binary) for generating the assets, and the Timeline HTML, CSS and JavaScript itself which are nearly identical for every timeline created.
+The project is broken into two parts: a Ruby package (along with a binary) for generating the assets, and the Timeline HTML, CSS and JavaScript itself which are nearly identical for every timeline created.
 TimelineSetter will create a unique HTML page that embeds a JSON object with your data and package the stock CSS and JavaScript along with it to drop into pages.
 You can customize the CSS to match the look and feel of your site.

 ## Dependencies

-TimelineSetter relies on ProPublica's Ruby gem TableFu, as well as the JavaScript libraries Underscore and jQuery, all of which are either installed alongside, or packaged with the source.
+TimelineSetter relies on ProPublica's Ruby gem [TableFu](http://propublica.github.com/table-fu/), as well as the JavaScript libraries Underscore and jQuery, all of which are either installed alongside, or packaged with the source.
 It has been tested with jQuery 1.4.4 and Underscore 1.1.4.

 ## Installation

-Install TimelineSetter through Rubygems:
+Install TimelineSetter through RubyGems:

     gem install timeline_setter